MEPPA

 For the more explicitly economic side of MEPPA, the DFC will manage a program called the Joint Investment for Peace Initiative (JIP) focused on “small and medium-sized enterprises owned by Palestinians,” especially in technology, agriculture, and other “high value-added or emerging industries.”
 Unlike other economic aid, JIP has a clear goal of increasing partnerships and ties between Israelis and Palestinians, helping them build trust and develop a mutual vested interest in each other’s success.

 The program will make loans, grants, and equity investments that both “invest in the development of the Palestinian economy and in joint economic ventures.”
-While the DFC has not yet established a dedicated online application or call for proposals, in a June 2021 launch announcement, it directed interested parties to explore its general eligibility checklist for funding.
+DFC has directed interested parties to explore its general eligibility checklist for funding.
 DFC loans often range from three to 15 years in amounts of $1 million to $1 billion, involve other investors, and comply with DFC’s investment policies.

 ALLMEP will continue to advocate for this fund and its implementation over the next five years.
 It is important to clarify: ALLMEP has absolutely no role whatsoever in the evaluation of concept papers or applications, nor in the allocation of MEPPA funding.
 Additionally, ALLMEP does not offer recommendations to USAID or any US government body for any organization to receive funding.
 We do work with USAID providing insights from the field on our assessment of the needs, challenges, and gaps facing practitioners.
 Take a look at ALLMEP’s review of MEPPA’s first year with this helpful graphic and in our 2023 Annual Report.